 All employees and collaborators are bound to comply with the terms and conditions of the license agreements in every case in which the Company is licensed to use the property of a third party.

 The Company collects and processes the personal data of customers, shareholders, collaborators, employees and other persons, both natural and legal persons.
 These data consist of any information that serves to,directly or indirectly, identify a person and may include sensitive data, such as those that reveal ethnic or racial origin, political orientation, health status or sexual orientation.

 The Company undertakes to process such data within the limits of and in compliance with the provisions of current legislation on the protection of personal data, with specific reference to Regulation EU 679/2016.

 The Company’s personnel who, as part of their job duties, processes sensitive and non-sensitive data, must always operate in compliance with the aforesaid legislation and with the operating instructions provided by the Company in this regard.

 2.11 - Correctness in the use of company assets

 People do not use information, assets and equipment in the performance of their function or assignment for personal purposes.

-Each Collaborator is required to protect data entrusted to him or her and to assist in the protection of all Company assets and, in the event of loss or risk of loss of Company assets, report the fact to his or her direct superior as soon as he or she become aware thereof.
+Each Collaborator is required to protect data entrusted to him or her and to assist in the protection of all Company assets and, in the event of loss or risk of loss of Company assets, report the fact by sending an email to email@example.com as soon as such fact becomes known.

 All Collaborators are required to comply with the provisions of the following rules of conduct for the correct use of the IT tools that the company makes available to employees: